dspsandbox/AD9958-real-time-RF-source/README.md

 | NC \*\* | 19 |Trigger out |

-\* The current implementation uses the *Single-Bit Serial 3-Wire mode* of the AD9958.
+\* The current project uses the *Single-Bit Serial 3-Wire mode* of the AD9958.

 \*\*Not connected.